 LGBT+ dates for your diary

-Wales’ biggest LGBT event is Pride Cymru, usually held in August, a loud and proud celebration that includes music, a funfair and market, a good deal of dressing up, and lots of fun.
+Wales’ biggest LGBT+ event is Pride Cymru, a loud and proud celebration that includes a parade, music, a funfair, a market, a good deal of dressing up and lots of fun.

-The annual Iris Prize Festival (October) is Cardiff’s queer alternative to Cannes.
-During four days of international film screenings, panel sessions and parties, 30 short films by or about gay, lesbian, bisexual, transgender and intersex people compete to win the top accolade, valued at £30,000.
+This is Cardiff’s queer alternative to Cannes.
+During the week-long festival of international film screenings, panel sessions and parties, 50 short films by or about gay, lesbian, bisexual and transgender people compete to win the top accolade, valued at £30,000.